HsiangHung/Machine_Learning_Note/Bayesian_Optimization/README.md

 ```
 The probability model is called a **surrogate** for the objective function.
 Bayesian methods work by finding the next set of hyperparameters to evaluate on the actual objective function by selecting hyperparameters that perform best on the surrogate function.

-The Bayesian optimization process is shown in (a) below (credit from Nando de Freitas's [UBC machine learning class](https://www.cs.ubc.ca/~nando/540-2013/lectures.html)):
+The Bayesian optimization process is shown in (a) below (x-axis denotes values of hyperparameter, and y-axis objective function; credit from Nando de Freitas's [UBC machine learning class](https://www.cs.ubc.ca/~nando/540-2013/lectures.html)):

 ![Figure_1](images/bayesian_optimization_process.png)

-x-axis denotes values of hyperparameter, and y-axis objective function.

 In (a), the dash line is the true object function we are looking for.
 The black solid line is mean of posterior `μ`.
 The purple region represents confidence intervals and covers upper (`μ+σ`) and lower (`μ-σ`) bounds.
 The green line denotes a acquisition function.
 Our goal is to find the **maximum** of the true objective.